 Their slogan is ‘Real food, not fast food’ and their roast dinners are ‘real good!’
-The traditional Georgian bar complete with a roaring fire is a perfect place for a traditional British roast dinner.
+The traditional Georgian bar has a roaring fire and is a perfect place for a traditional British roast dinner.
 The menu changes each week so there’s always something new to try.

 The Buyers Club

 After a lot of research we decided that these are the best Yorkshire puddings in Liverpool!
 They have a great selection of craft beers and natural wines to accompany your Sunday dinner.

 ‘Pigs in blankets’: Sausages wrapped in bacon.
 These are included in extra special Sunday roasts.